 This summer, commit to eating more hydrating foods, fruits and veggies that contain up to 95% water.

 Monitor your fluid intake and be aware of how much you’re drinking in order to keep a healthy electrolyte balance.
+Your body and brain will work better when fully hydrated.

 Keep in mind 5 Symptoms of dehydration: